eonist/eonist.github.io/_posts/2023-11-22-list-in-swiftui.md

 Notes on list in SwiftUI<!--more-->

+> You get a lot of interface for very little code.
+Making tables is a joy without the masses of boilerplate code needed to set up data sources and delegates.
+The instant preview in the canvas makes iteration much easier.
+Being able to create something like a Picker and having SwiftUI render it in one of multiple different styles depending on the platform is magical.

 ### ForEach
 - A sort of "IndexedForEach" that works similarly to how a ViewModifier works, but for multiple items
 - Ref: https://stackoverflow.com/a/64262793/5389500